maneeshay/Java-Assignment/docs.md

 open xampp control panel start apache and mysql server

-create database name "springbootnew" in MySQL. or
+create database name "java_assignment" in MySQL. or

 (you can also create the database with different name in MySQL.